ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>It literally took one try.
 I was shocked.</blockquote>

 <h3>4.
-The Sobering Reality of AI: A Researcher’s Perspective - <a href="https://medium.com/mr-plan-publication/the-sobering-reality-of-ai-a-researchers-perspective-96c883445b29" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Most Programmers Are Actually Bad at Programming: The Uncomfortable Truth About Our Industry - <a href="https://medium.com/mr-plan-publication/why-most-programmers-are-actually-bad-at-programming-the-uncomfortable-truth-about-our-industry-6bc7bcb48c09" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Terrance Craddock`**

-<blockquote>As an independent AI researcher, I’ve spent countless hours working with large language models, particularly those boasting 70 billion…</blockquote>
+<blockquote>How a Culture of Over-Reliance on Tools, Shortcuts, and Frameworks Is Creating an Industry of Mediocre Developers (And What We Can Do About…</blockquote>

 <h3>5.
 ‘Transfusion’ Is Supercharging Training Multi-Modal LLMs Like Never Before - <a href="https://medium.com/gitconnected/transfusion-is-supercharging-training-multi-modal-llms-like-never-before-a8c112c4194b" target="_blank" rel="noopener noreferrer">link</a></h3>